lbormann/darts-caller/README.md

 ## RUN IT

-You can run by source or download the appropriate, os specific executable.
+You can run by source or run an os specific executable.

 ### Run by executable